andredinis77/asynchronous-FIFO/FAQ.md

 I built this FIFO memory to enhance my skills in SystemVerilog, synchronous and asynchronous concepts, testbench logic, and to learn new things.

-It is nothing fancy — I am an Electrical and Computer Engineering student in my third year of college, and I am just building stuff to learn new concepts, SystemVerilog/Verilog, testbench skills, and other things that college doesn't teach.

 ---

 ## My FIFO Project — FAQ & Concept Breakdown